MicrosoftDocs/intellicode/CONTRIBUTING.md

 ### Step 2B - File a VS Code problems (if using VS Code when you see the issue)

-1. **Capture logs:** Go to the OUTPUT window and copy the contents of the VS-IntelliCode and Python log streams after reproducing your issue.
+1. **Capture logs:** Go to the OUTPUT window and copy the contents of the VS IntelliCode and Python log streams after reproducing your issue.

 2. **Raise a new issue:** [Click here to draft a new issue](https://github.com/MicrosoftDocs/intellicode/issues/new) and please add following information into the description: